 GREAT CHEBEAGUE ISLAND (1st CD) - The town of Chebeague Island requested the District initiate a study under Section 107 of the River and Harbor Act of 1960 to determine the feasibility of implementing a navigation improvement project for Great Chebeague Island at the town's stone wharf landing.
 In July 2014, the initial study was completed, which indicated sufficient justification to draft a plan of improvement and develop a scope of work for detailed feasibility efforts.
-The Corps and the town then executed a feasibility cost sharing agreement in July 2016.
+The District and the town then executed a feasibility cost sharing agreement in July 2016.
 Work on the feasibility study is ongoing, in which alternatives are being considered to dredge a federal navigation channel and turning basin to access the town-owned Stone Wharf.
-The draft detailed project report and draft Environmental Assessment are expected to be released in 2020.
+The draft detailed project report and draft Environmental Assessment are expected to be released in December 2020.

 ISLE OF SHOALS HARBOR, NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - The Isle of Shoals Harbor federal navigation project (FNP) is located offshore of Rye, New Hampshire and Kittery, Maine.
 The Isle of Shoals Harbor FNP consists of three stone breakwaters connecting Star Island, Cedar Island, Smuttynose Island, and Malaga Island.
 The proposed project is focused on repairs to the breakwaters between Star Island and Cedar Island, and between Cedar Island and Smuttynose Island.
-Landowner permissions for access to the islands for surveys was secured in May and preparation for site visits are underway.
+Surveys have been completed and initial design and estimates are underway.
+The District expects to award a contract for repairs by the end of Fiscal Year 2021.